Motjiang/Beijing-Air-Quality-Analysis/README.md

 ---

 ## Data Source
-The data used in this dashboard is sourced from AirQualityUCI.csv.
+The data used in this dashboard is sourced from AirQualityUCI.xlsx.
 It includes detailed records of various air pollutants, covering attributes such as NOx, NO2, NMHC, and O3 levels, as well as specific dates and times.

 ## Tools
 The dashboard was created using the following tools: